-The difference in the rates depicted in this table are generally in compliance with the targeted rates; the proposed stormwater management facility provides adequate attenuation for the primary tributary Channel "A." The information provided in the preceding table does demonstrate that there are a few exceptions 2 year peak rates at all Points, and additional peak rates at Points A3 and A6.
-This is the terminal end of the Channel "B" tributary, immediately upstream from confluence at Point A2.
+The difference in the rates depicted in this table are generally in compliance with the targeted rates; the proposed stormwater management facility provides adequate attenuation for the primary Channel "A" tributary.
+The information provided in the preceding table does demonstrate that there are a few exceptions: Peak rates at Point A3 and A6.
+Point A3 is the terminal end of the Channel "B" tributary, immediately upstream from confluence at Point A2, while point A6 flows directly into the proposed basin.

-Although the ARR is exceeded at the Point A3 location, the Fully-Developed Conditions analysis does exhibit a reduction in peak discharge rate relative to Existing Conditions (flows are reduced to: -0.86 cfs, -4.65 cfs, and -7.01 cfs for the 2-, 10-, and 100-year events, respectively).
-The ARR is also exceeded at Point A6 during all storm events, however this point is located upstream of the
+Although the ARR is exceeded at the Point A3 location, the Proposed Conditions analysis does exhibit that areas further downstream are below ARR at all storm events.
+ARR is also exceeded at Point A6 during all storm events, however this point is located upstream of the proposed detention basin, and is routed through the basin for attenuation.
 4.3.
 Proposed Stormwater Best Management Practices

-This section of the study will address water quality treatment for the Discovery Park Phase 1 and portions of the Discovery Park Phase 2 and Aria developments.
-Future Discovery Park sites, the untreated portion of the Aria site, and the future Multi-Family Residentia sites will be required to provide an analysis during the development of those areas.
+This section of the study will address water quality treatment for the proposed development.
 While the City of Lee's Summit has not adopted the Mid America Regional Council and American Public Works Association "Manual of Best Management Practices for Stormwater Quality" (Oct.
 2012), 40-hr extended detention of the water quality storm volume generated by the development is required.
-In the sections above, it has been shown that the proposed detention basin does provide 40-hr extended detention for the Discovery Park and Aria land areas tributary to the basin.
-Below is a table summarizing the water quality volume calculations for the extended wet detention basin orifice sizing.